What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 • Show Date: If you want to show the dates next to the post, check the option here.

-• Item Title: You can either choose the item title or the SEO title in the HTML sitemap.
+• Item Title: You can choose the item or SEO title in the HTML sitemap.

-Here is a snippet of what the RiansTech HTML sitemap looks like with the above settings.
+Here is a snippet of the RiansTech HTML sitemap with the above settings.

 HTML Sitemap